yoonkangho/python-practice/concurrency/README.md

   - on top of codes for race_condition, add the lock around the update
   - lock prevents threads from running the update at the same time
   - notice how concurrency is partially sacrificed to achieve the desired consecutive increments

+- 2020-10-03 rlock.py
+  - update the codes for lock to use rlock and execute update recursively
+  - notice how the thread maintains the ownership of the lock and increment/decrement